 Seneca County prosecutors say Monday that opening statements in the case against Karl Karlsen case are expected on Nov.
 6.

-Karlsen is charged with second-degree murder and insurance fraud in the death of his son Levi.
-The 23-year-old was killed in 2008 when the truck he was working under fell on him.
+Karlsen is charged with second-degree murder and insurance fraud in the death of his 23-year-old son, Levi, who was killed in 2008 when the truck he was working under fell on him.
 Karlsen was the sole beneficiary of a $700,000 life insurance policy.

 Authorities have also begun taking a new look into the 1991 death of Karlsen's former wife, Christina Karlsen.
 She died in a Calaveras County, Calif., fire that also resulted in an insurance payout.